dougeby/IntuneDocs/intune/enrollment-restrictions-set.md

 - If you block personal Android work profile enrollment, only corporate Android devices can enroll as Android work profile.

 ### Windows device type restrictions
-After the Windows platform device type restriction is set to **Block**, Intune checks to make sure that each each new Windows enrollment request has been authorized as a corporate enrollment.
+After the Windows platform device type restriction is set to **Block**, Intune checks to make sure that each new Windows enrollment request has been authorized as a corporate enrollment.
 Unauthorized enrollments will be blocked.

 The following methods qualify as being authorized as a Windows corporate enrollment:
  - The enrolling user is using a [device enrollment manager account]( device-enrollment-manager-enroll.md).